-This gorgeous 14 karat gold bracelet has a fantastic design, with celestial motifs made up of sparkly diamonds, enamel and a pearl.
+This gorgeous 14 karat gold bracelet has a fantastic design, with celestial motifs made up of sparkly rose cut diamonds, enamel and a pearl.
 The cuff bracelet has a yellow gold ball at center, surrounded by a twisted rope design.
-At the center is a milky white pearl of approximately 3mm in size, and around it are six rose cut detail diamonds.
-These vibrant diamonds are small at 1mm in size, but they are not to be missed!
-They are outlined by a turquoise blue enamel star shape that has been hand-painted to enhance this nature-inspired star shape.
+At the center is a milky white pearl of approximately 4mm in size, and around it are six rose cut diamonds.
+These vibrant diamonds are oblong and triangular in shape with delicate gold beading holding them in place.
+They are surrounding by a turquoise blue enamel star shape that has been hand-painted to enhance this nature-inspired star shape.

 This bracelet looks stunning when worn, and what's not visible at first sight is the mourning aspect of this cuff; when we look behind the domed gold we can see a place encased by glass.
 Mourning jewelry was in style in Victorian England after Prince Albert died.
 It became popular to carry a reminder of a loved one in the form of hair in a locket, or portrait close to the heart.